TransDisciplinary Undergraduate Research Initiative

 Announcement of Approval Decision: April 5, 2023 or earlier

 How To Apply: Complete the application form above and upload here.
 Late applications will not be accepted.

 Eligibility: For First Year To Final Year Undergraduate Students Only

 Students who are awarded in the 2023/23 Sem 1 Iteration are not eligible

 Suggested Project Duration: Between 6 weeks to 6 months.

-Type of Research: Your project can be funded/unfunded, empirical/theoretical, individual/group, academic/community, involving any fields and any forms of research activities that you are interested in.
+Type of Research: Your project can be empirical/theoretical, individual/group, academic/community, local/global, with ideally a transdisciplinary emphasis that approaches a challenge from multiple perspectives.
 Choose the research and presentation format that most moves you forward on your own projects of importance.

 Approval Criteria: Proposals will be reviewed by the Common Core on the basis of creativity, feasibility, and potential for impact, and must be transdisciplinary.

 Application Vetting: You project will not be accepted if:

 Your project duplicates, or is too closely aligned, with your Final Year Project or any assessments for course work